bnd5k/GoogleCalendarScraperExample/README.md

 This is a Sinatra app that lists events pulled from a Google Calenda via the [google-api-ruby-client](https://github.com/google/google-api-ruby-client).

-It's based on a sample provided, but whereas the Google's exaampe relies on Redis, this example has no such dependency.
+It's based on a sample provided, but whereas the Google's example relies on Redis, this example has no such dependency.

 # Setup